Poor air quality forces Carleton Place hospital to cancel surgeries | CBC News

 "Some hospitals are able to recirculate and sterilize air inside their buildings and so that puts them in a different position, in a situation like this, than the Carleton Place hospital," Trider explained.

-"We are totally reliant on the external smoke dissipating before we are able to safely reopen," she said.
+"We are totally reliant on the external smoke dissipating before we are able to safely reopen."

 "In addition to being too warm as a result of not being able to have air conditioning, and possibly lingering odour as a result of air that had come in, we have concerns about temperature," she said.